Bitcorn-labs/Icpi-explorer/README.md

 The corn explorer dapp can be found here: https://suemn-5aaaa-aaaap-qb62q-cai.icp0.io
 ----------------------
+***
-this repo corntains the original backend code which has been tweaked and explanded on in the current prodction dapp
+this repo corntains the original backend code which has been tweaked and expanded on in the current prodction dapp
+***
 Recently, $GHOST has developed a service where users can deploy and then mint new tokens via their icpi.xyz dapp.
 This appears to have become immensely popular with traders and users of the internet computer.

 Bitcorn Labs noticed that while these tokens are icrc1 standard and fairly advanced they lacked a block explorer and other infrastructure to effectively move about the ecosystem.
 So this dapp was introduced to produce tx URLs so tokens could be enabled on Openchat and other platforms that require a tx url.